 AWS Lambda vs EC2: Comparison of AWS Compute Resources

 EC2 requires management and provisioning of the environment.
-Each EC2 instances runs not just a full copy of an operating system, but a virtual copy of all the hardware that the operating system needs to run.
+Each EC2 instance runs not just a full copy of an operating system, but a virtual copy of all the hardware that the operating system needs to run.
 In contrast, what AWS Lambda requires is enough system resources and dependencies to run a specific program.

 Also, AWS Lambda enables you to create portable code blocks for easy development, testing and deployment.
 That’s a winning trifecta!

 If that’s all there was to AWS Lambda vs EC2 then I’d be writing a death note for EC2.
-But, there’s a lot more to it than just serverless-less/full.
-Let’s discover.
+But, there’s a lot more to it than just serverless-less/full. discover.

 What is AWS Lambda?

-Before the emergence of agile solutions like AWS Lambda, operations teams had to allocate the resources based on the forecasting.
-They had to make sure that the computer and memory demands don’t overflow the limits their system can handle.
+The main difference between AWS Lambda and other computing resources is the responsibility of provisioning, use cases, and pricing.
+Before the emergence of agile solutions, operations teams allocated the resources based on forecasting.
+They had to make sure that the computation and memory demands don’t exceed the limits their system could handle.

 What is EC2?

 With Amazon EC2, you have the facility of provisioning virtual machines as per your applications’ requirements.
-Such facility is provided on a utility based subscription model where the user is billed as per their consumption of resources.
+Such facility is provided on a utility-based subscription model where the user is billed as per their consumption of resources.